Infrablue1984/INDEEP/documentation/epidemic_parameters.md

 # COVID_default.csv

+### General information

+The COVID_default.csv files contains the epidemiological parameteres for the spread of covid19, which in our model accounts for the so called AirborneVirusSpreader's. (**Attention: the parameters are not validated yet, even not for covid19!!!**).

+INDEEP is also meant to model other airborne spreaded diseases, e.g. influenza, with identical parameter types, but different values.
+Those values have not been researched yet.

+INDEEP is also meant to model other type of disease, e.g. smear infections, which is not implemented yet, but can be easily extended.

+The parameter description is incomplete due to limited time to translate the documentation from German to English.

+### Parameter adjustment

+1. Go to the line of the parameter to adjust.
+2. Change the number of the value.
+(Do not change the name of the value or the file structure, this will raise an error!)
+3. Save file.

 ### Parameter Description

-The parameter description is incomplete due to limited time to translate the whole documentation from German to English.

 ###### Unreported factor